unipeer/docs/docs/developer/core-contracts.md

 ## Unipeer.sol

-This is the main contract that end-users interact with.
+The main contract where sellers provide liquidity by depositing tokens and buyers place buy orders.
-In the situations of a dispute, the dispute is created by calling the Kleros Arbitration contract.
+In case of a dispute an arbitration request is raised by calling an external arbitrator contract.

+An order can default to an end state if either party fails to interact with the contract within a time limit set by the governance.

 ### Lifecycle of an Order